Tony Randall: Other creative activities

 In 1973, Randall and Klugman recorded an album for London Records titled The Odd Couple Sings.
 Roland Shaw and the London Festival Orchestra and Chorus provided the accompaniment and additional vocals.
 The record was not a chart-topper but is a highly sought-after item for many Odd Couple fans.
 Randall and Klugman also collaborated on a series of television commercials for Eagle brand snacks.

-A noted raconteur, Randall, along with co-writer Mike Mindlin, wrote a collection of amusing and sometimes racy show business anecdotes called Which Reminds Me, published in 1989.
+Randall, along with co-writer Mike Mindlin, wrote a collection of show business anecdotes called Which Reminds Me, published in 1989.

-In keeping with his penchant for both championing and mocking the culture that he loved, during the Big Band-era revival in the mid-1960s, Randall produced a record album of 1930s songs, Vo, Vo, De, Oh, Doe, inspired by (and covering) the New Vaudeville Band's one-hit wonder, "Winchester Cathedral."
-He mimicked (and somewhat exaggerated) the vibrato style of Carmen Lombardo, and the two had once sung a duet of Lombardo's signature song "Boo Hoo (You've Got Me Crying for You)" on The Tonight Show.
+During the Big Band-era revival in the mid-1960s, Randall produced a record album of 1930s songs, Vo, Vo, De, Oh, Doe, inspired by (and covering) the New Vaudeville Band's one-hit wonder, "Winchester Cathedral."

 In the 1980s, Randall served as off-camera narrator for several video productions by the Metropolitan Opera, announcing performers to the television audience as they appeared on stage during curtain calls and providing brief descriptions of scenes.

 For the 1990 sequel Gremlins 2: The New Batch, Randall voiced the Brain Gremlin.